RepubblicaTech/rtos/docs/VFS.md

 ## Paths

 The paths in this VFS are UNIX based.
 The directory structure is different though (by which I mean the default directories).
 As an example path there would be `/bin/glob/cat`.
 I will explain the meaning of this later.
-Special paths are `~` which is the home of the current logged in user, when logged in as the root user the home directory will be the rootvfs' root directory (`/`). </br>
+Special paths are `~` which is the home of the current logged in user, when logged in as the root user the home directory will be the rootvfs' root directory (`/`).
+Paths are also case sensitive like Linux.
+So in the same directory you can have the file `HELLO.txt` and the file `hello.txt` </br>

 ---